10 Best Backpacking Tents Reviewed

 Q. I don’t want to feel claustrophobic inside my backpacking tent.
 What should I pay attention to while shopping for one?

-You can also look at tents which offer an extra extension separate from the sleeping area and the extension can be used to store backpacks, camping and cooking equipment which results in more free space in the tents sleeping area.
+You can also look at options which offer an extra extension separate from the sleeping area and the extension can be used to store backpacks, camping and cooking equipment which results in more free space in the sleeping area.
 Some extensions resemble an interior which is small but similar to the sleeping area and has secure zip-up features while other extensions are a basic storage area which is available under an extended rainfly sheet and semi-open to the environment.
-The key to not feeling cramped inside a tent is to look for innovative features for separate storage space.
+The key to not feeling cramped inside is to look for innovative features for separate storage space.

 Q. Do I really need a rainfly for my tent?